High-dimensional Kuramoto models on Stiefel manifolds synchronize complex networks almost globally: Main Result

-Consider tangent vectors towards $\mathcal{C}$, \ie $\ma[i]{\Delta}=\Pi_i\ma{\Delta}$ for some $\ma{\Delta}\in\R^{n\times p}$.
+Consider tangent vectors pointing towards $\mathcal{C}$, \ie $\ma[i]{\Delta}=\Pi_i\ma{\Delta}$ for some $\ma{\Delta}\in\R^{n\times p}$.
+The intuition for this choice is that a small perturbation of the system where every agent is moved in the same direction should not result in an increase of $V$ (if the perturbations are similar they cancel each other for each pair $(i,j)\in\St$).
+Moreover, it is possible that there is a net increase in cohesion which would yield a decrease in $V$.
 We do not need to find an expression for the desired tangent vector, it suffices to prove that it exists.

-We show that $q$ can assume negative values by solving a nonconvex constrained optimization problem to minimize an upper bound of $q$ over $\ts[\St^N]{}$.
-The solution is obtained from the necessary first-order optimality conditions by Lagrange.
-For any critical point $\ma{S}\notin\mathcal{C}$ and pair $(p,n)$ such that $p\leq\tfrac{2n}{3}-1$, we show that there is a tangent vector to $\mathcal{C}$ which results in $q$ being strictly negative.
+We show that $q$ only assumes negative values by solving an optimization problem to minimize an upper bound of $q$ over $\ts[\St^N]{}$.
+The upper bound is obtained by relaxing the complex network of relations between agents at an equilibrium and only consider the effect of pairwise interactions.
+For any equilibrium $\ma{S}\notin\mathcal{C}$ and pair $(p,n)$ such that $p\leq\tfrac{2n}{3}-1$, we find that there is a tangent vector towards $\mathcal{C}$ which results in the upper bound on $q$ being strictly negative.
 Any equilibrium $\ma{S}\notin\mathcal{C}$ is hence exponentially unstable.
-Throughout these steps, we never utilize any particular property of the graph topology.
-Connectedness is however required for asymptotical stability of $\mathcal{C}$. \phantom{.} \end{pf}
+Throughout these steps, we do not utilize any particular property of the graph topology except connectedness. \phantom{.} \end{pf}

+\begin{remark} The inequality $p\leq \tfrac23n-1$ is sufficient for $\mathcal{C}$ to be \AGAS.
+In a more general setting of Kuramoto models on closed Riemannian manifolds, it can be showed that a manifold being multiply connected precludes $\mathcal{C}$ being \AGAS{}.
+A multiply connected manifold is, roughly speaking, a manifold with a hole, for example a torus.
+In particular, the only multiply connected Stiefel manifolds are $\mathsf{St}(n-1,n)\simeq\SO$ and $\mathsf{St}(n,n)=\mathsf{O}(n)$ \citep{james1976topology}.
+Further results on multistability of the Kuramoto model on $\SO=\{\ma{S}\in\mathsf{St}(n,n)\,|\,\det\ma{S}=1\}$ are given in \citet{deville2018synchronization}.
+The question if $\mathcal{C}$ is \AGAS{} for all connected graphs on $\St$ where $\tfrac23n-1<p\leq n-2$ remains open.
+Using Monto Carlo experiments to estimate the probability measure of the region of attraction of $\mathcal{C}$, we observe that $\mathcal{C}$ appears to be \AGAS{} on some such Stiefel manifolds for networks over which $\mathsf{St}(n-1,n)$ is multistable. \end{remark}